Avoid Smoking and Restrict Alcohol

 Use Technology for Accountability.

 Apps that track milestones can help motivate you.
-They do not just measure the days you are gone smoke or alcohol free they measure the moments, victories, and memories you are gaining.
+They do not just measure the days you are gone from smoking or alcohol, they measure the moments, victories, and memories you are gaining.

-Be Good to Yourself Change is not linear.
-Even if there are relapses, each attempt makes your resilience a bit stronger and you even closer to the target.
-Never forget, setbacks are not failures.
+Be Good to Yourself.
+Change is not linear.
+Even if there are relapses, each attempt makes your resilience a bit stronger, and you are even closer to the target.
+Never forget that setbacks are not failures.
 They are disguised lessons.

 My Personal Journey.

-What was intended to be a beverage just to unwind after a tough day had slowly evolved into a habit a habit that eroded their emotional health, derailed their careers, and undermined the bonds they had with loved ones.
+What was intended to be a beverage just to unwind after a tough day had slowly evolved into a habit that eroded their emotional health, derailed their careers, and undermined the bonds they had with loved ones.
 The effect was undeniable and apparent.
-It seemed that these individuals energy and capacity had dissipated.
-Witnessing it occur was like a summons to action one I could no longer deny.
+It seemed that these individual's energy and capacity had dissipated.
+Witnessing it occur was like a summons to action, one I could no longer deny.
 They informed the way I live each and every day.
 They encouraged me to make alterations which at first seemed difficult, but soon became freeing and fulfilling.

 Each long breath I breathe, each night of restful sleep I get, and each moment of clarity of mind I am granted is a triumph.
 These wins are not coincidences they are the outcome of making thoughtful, deliberate decisions that pay tribute to the gift of life and health.

-Individuals tend to be scared to change because of what they think they miss out on.
-However, in fact, it's more about gaining much, much more than you ever believed.
+Individuals tend to be scared to change because of what they think they will miss out on.
+However, in fact, it is more about gaining much, much more than you ever believed.

 More Clarity.
-A clear, focused, and alert mind one that is not fogged up by toxins, addiction, or exhaustion.
+A clear, focused, and alert mind, nd one that is not fogged up by toxins, addiction, or exhaustion.

 Conclusion.